 3. Mac is slow after the update

 Some users reported having performance issues after updating their Macs to macOS Monterey.
 If that’s the case with your MacBook, there is an app that can fix that.
-CleanMyMac X is a Mac cleaner and optimization tool that runs useful optimizations and speeds things up on your computer.
+CleanMyMac is a Mac cleaner and optimization tool that runs useful optimizations and speeds things up on your computer.
 It disables background processes, frees up RAM, and shows exactly what’s slowing down your Mac.

 • Install and launch the app.